grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 For more configuration options refer to the [Bloom Gateways][gateway-cfg], [Bloom Compactor][compactor-cfg] and [per tenant-limits][tenant-limits] configuration docs.
-We strongly recommend reading the whole documentation hereafter for this experimental feature before using it.
+We strongly recommend reading the whole documentation for this experimental feature before using it.

 ## Bloom Compactor
 The Bloom Compactor component builds blooms from the chunks in the object store.
-The resulting blooms are grouped in bloom blocks spanning multiple streams (aka series) and chunks from a given day.
+The resulting blooms are grouped in bloom blocks spanning multiple streams (also known as series) and chunks from a given day.
-To learn more about how blocks and metadata files are organized, check the [Building and querying blooms](#building-and-querying-blooms) section below.
+To learn more about how blocks and metadata files are organized, refer to the [Building and querying blooms](#building-and-querying-blooms) section below.

 Bloom Compactors are horizontally scalable and use a [ring] for sharding tenants and stream fingerprints,